anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

   </div>
 </div>

-<p>Most Agents aren’t much more than workflow orchestration tools with an interface bolted on, and marketing them as such is a disservice to the industry today and in the future.</p>
+<p class="font-nevermind">Most Agents aren’t much more than workflow orchestration tools with an interface bolted on, and marketing them as such is a disservice to the industry today and in the future.</p>
-<p>Anthropic, makers of Claude.ai,  provide a good frame of reference to define agents</p>
+<p class="font-nevermind">Anthropic, makers of Claude.ai,  provide a good frame of reference to define agents</p>

 <div style="text-align: center; margin: 2em 0;">
   <iframe